ryanlintott/SSVEP_keyboard/README.md

 - iOS
 - Android (untested but should work)
-- Mac (untested but should work)
+- Mac (up to v0.10 only. untested but should work)
-- PC (untested but should work)
+- PC (up to v0.10 only. untested but should work)

 For the iOS version please contact me directly (hello[at]abetterwaytodo.com[dot]com) and I can add you to the beta testers via TestFlight
 You can download all other builds [here](https://drive.google.com/drive/folders/0B4W4Pn0tIMBXbGUtdmJCMW02dk0?usp=sharing))

 ### SSVEP Keyboard app

-To use the app, it must be connected to the Smartphone BCI (see instructions [here](https://jmanart.github.io/smartphone-bci-hardware))
+To use the app, it must be connected to the icibici hardware (see instructions [here](https://github.com/icibici/smartphone-bci-hardware))

-- You can type on a keyboard using EEG signals from a Smartphone BCI
+- You can type on a keyboard using EEG signals from an icibici device
 - Two keyboards!
 Y/N and English with next letter preditiction
 - Scalable keyboard keys
-- The app will output a 1Khz tone via the headphone jack to act as a carrier wave for the Smartphone BCI (if you don't have anything plugged in it will emit the tone from your built-in speakers.
+- The app will output a 1Khz tone via the headphone jack to act as a carrier wave for the icibici (if you don't have anything plugged in it will emit the tone from your built-in speakers.
 It's annoying but you'll know the tone is being sent out)
 - The app will read a signal from the microphone and display a visual output of the frequecy bands from 940-1060Hz.
 Touch this output to see a larger version of the graph.
 - Frequency bands 1015Hz and 1020Hz are highlighted.
 These represent 15Hz and 20Hz signals from the brain (Look for peaks at these points).
 - Use demo signal toggle: Turn this on to play a pre-recorded EEG signal (from my own brain) instead of using the signal from your device